CaskAle/iot-workshop/README.md

 II.
 Define the Raspberry Pi device to the IoT service

 III.
-Create a dashDB for Analytics service
+Create a Db2 Warehouse on Cloud service

 IV.
-Create a dashDB table for environment data
+Create a Db2 Warehouse table for environment data

 V. Create a Bluemix Node-RED Application space